raspberrypilearning/getting-started-guide-microbit/en/step_8.md

 In this step you will see how the micro:bit can play sounds including notes, melodies and short audio clips (V2 only).

-The blocks in this step will all come from the <code style="background-color: #e63022">Music</code> menu in the Toolbox.
+The blocks in this step will all come from the `Music`{:class='microbitmusic'} menu in the Toolbox.

 If you are using a V1 micro:bit, you will need **wired** headphones and two **crocodile clip** cables for this step.